 What Makes Mongolia So Special?

-Severe weather conditions have occurred in the past years, responsible for the death of thousands of livestock, have resulted in a growing number of people moving to the cities.
-Ulaanbaatar’s population is now close on 1 million, out of a total Mongolian population of about 3 million.
-The ger, however, is not exclusive to the countryside: outside the center of all towns and cities are sprawling ger suburbs, where people live in gers enclosed in a yard (hashaa).
+Severe weather conditions have occurred in the past years, responsible for the death of thousands of livestock.
+This resulted in a growing number of people moving to the city.
+Ulaanbaatar’s population is over 1 million, out of a total population of about 3 millions.
+The ger, however, is not exclusive to the countryside.
+Outside the center of all towns are sprawling ger suburbs, where people live in gers enclosed in a yard (hashaa).
 In cities where there are few jobs for unskilled workers, nomad-turned-city dwellers turn to herding as their only way to make a living.
-Consequently you will find cows, goats and sheep freely roaming the streets.
+Consequently you will find cows, goats and sheep freely roaming in the streets.